 The fewer risks you run in your digital infrastructure, the fewer threats the future holds for your organization.
 And fewer threats reduces your chances of falling victim to cyber extortion.
 So in order to know what you're protecting, having a clear overview of your entire attack surface, sensitive data and exposed services can help you detect inherent risks.

-With ASRv2, you’ll be able to detect any risks before cyber criminals do, such as database open ports, self-signed certificates, and exposed staging and dev subdomains that can become real threats.
+With ASI, you'll be able to detect any risks before cyber criminals do, such as database open ports, self-signed certificates, and exposed staging and dev subdomains that can become real threats.
 All of this in less than 10 seconds.

-Don’t miss the opportunity to see the complete picture of your digital risks by taking advantage of the ASR Free account—a valuable offer that will provide you with visibility over all of your assets.
+Don’t miss the opportunity to see the complete picture of your digital risks by taking advantage of the ASI Free account—a valuable offer that will provide you with visibility over all of your assets.